shaharyakir/tontutorials/03-client/index.md

 Install TON Connect UI.
 It's still in beta, but it will handle all wallet interaction for us:

 * Getting the list of Ton-Connect2 supported wallets
 * Getting the address from the wallet
 * Sending a transaction through the wallet

 ```
 npm i @tonconnect/ui-react
 ```

+Now add the TON Connect manifest.
+This file tells the wallet details about your app when connecting with it.
-Now, add a `tonconnect-manifest.json` in your `public` folder with the following contents.
+Add a `tonconnect-manifest.json` in your `public` folder with the following contents:

-Don't worry about the broken icon for now, in your production app you will just change it to a publicly available URL of your logo.
+> Don't worry about the broken icon for now, in your production app you will just change it to a publicly available URL of your logo.

 ```
 {